OfficeDev/office-js-docs-pr/docs/powerpoint/index-2.md

 ---
 layout: LandingPage
 ms.topic: landing-page
-title: Word add-ins documentation
+title: PowerPoint add-ins documentation
-description: Resources for learning about Word add-ins. ms.date: 06/06/2019
+description: Resources for learning about PowerPoint add-ins. ms.date: 06/06/2019
 localization_priority: Priority
 ---

-# Word Add-ins documentation
+# PowerPoint Add-ins documentation

-With Word add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Word across multiple platforms, including Word for Windows, Word for the web, Word for Mac, and Word for iPad.
-Learn how to build, test, debug, and publish Word add-ins.
+With PowerPoint add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in PowerPoint across multiple platforms, including PowerPoint for Windows, PowerPoint for the web, PowerPoint for Mac, and PowerPoint for iPad.
+Learn how to build, test, debug, and publish PowerPoint add-ins.

 <ul class="panelContent cardsF cols cols2">
     <li>